Ir al contenido

 To automate this adversarial mindset, I don't just rely on manual prompting.
 I build dedicated Inquisitor Nodes into my architecture.

 An Inquisitor Node is a sandboxed AI agent whose sole directive is to hunt for catastrophic failures in the logic generated by the other agents in the swarm.
 It intentionally ignores grammar, business logic, and code execution.
-Instead, it sweeps the repository looking strictly for regulatory violations (like FDA SaMD triggers) or zero-knowledge encryption leaks.
+Instead, it sweeps the repository looking strictly for:

 If an AI node writes a brilliant feature that accidentally brushes against a HIPAA compliance rule, the Inquisitor Node flags it, stops the deployment pipeline, and forces the swarm to resolve the conflict before any human ever reviews it.